MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

-# Test your guide and place holograms and styles in the Dynamics 365 Guides HoloLens application
+# Test and place hologrmas using HoloLens Author mode

 The second major step in creating a guide in Microsoft Dynamics 365 Guides takes place on the HoloLens application.
 In HoloLens Authoring mode, you: